naklevaar/ScreenLapse/README.md

 Select the device in the target selector and click the Run button.
 Important: The app will prompt you to grant Accessibility Service Permission on first run.
 This step is mandatory for the app's core functionality.

+###OR
+You can simply download the release version.

 📱 App Demonstration
 <img width="512" height="512" alt="ic_launcher-playstore" src="https://github.com/user-attachments/assets/b6d1fd24-1805-405c-a899-2b27ce918b52" />